-An ecommerce site that I analyzed recently had a payment page where 84.7% of the traffic proceeded to buy.
+An ecommerce site that I analyzed recently had a payment page in which 84.7% of the traffic proceeded to buy.
 I calculated that if we could increase that to 90%, it would result in 461 more orders and an additional $87,175 per month—23.9% revenue growth.
 “Small” gains can be huge.

 So, the question is, “How do we get more people to go through our checkout flow and complete purchases?
 Specific tactics depend on your site, but the principles for coming up with the answer are universal.

 A framework for thinking about ecommerce checkouts: The Fogg Behavior Model